-MCOM 350 Media Graphics and Design II (3:2:2)
+MCOM 350 Media Graphics and Design (3:2:2)

-This course expands upon the concepts and processes presented in Instructional Graphics and Design I. Classroom demonstrations are presented, and students gain hands-on experience through work on assigned projects.
+This is an advanced level course which expands upon the concepts presented in Desktop Publishing.
+This course concentrates on producing layouts to be used in various media formats.
+Classroom demonstrations are presented, and students gain hands-on experience through work on assigned projects.
 Prerequisite: MCOM 255.